zcai2672/apigee-edgemicro-docker/README.md

         * Existing API http://httpbin.org/

-2. In this section, you will generate the key, secret and the {org}-{env}-config.yaml to be used later for deployment.
-This section assumes you have node.js and npm already installed on your machine.
+2. In this section, you will generate a key, secret and the {org}-{env}-config.yaml to be used later for deployments.
+This section assumes you already have node.js and npm installed on your localhost/server.

-      Open a terminal in your localhost/server and do the following:
+      Please open a terminal in your localhost/server and do the following:

     * Install Edge microgateway